 Army Heritage Trail at USAHEC

-The history of the U.S. Army, from the French and Indian War to the current day is powerfully captured along the Army Heritage Trail at the U.S. Army Heritage and Education Center.
+The history of the U.S. Army, from the French and Indian War to the present day, is powerfully captured along the Army Heritage Trail at the U.S. Army Heritage and Education Center.
 A fun and fascinating walk through time is accentuated by unforgettable sights like a Huey helicopter and an M18 Hellcat tank destroyer on a one-mile outdoor trail loop.

 Children’s Lake

 Boiling Springs lives up to its name at Children's Lake, a crystal-clear, man-made lake where the water really does bubble.
-But the lake is still perfectly suitable for boating, fishing, and feeding the ducks or swans, and really captures the special magic of Cumberland Valley with the Appalachian Trail on one side and charming downtown Boiling Springs on the other.
-(NOTE: The Lake is undergoing renovations in the summer of 2022.)
+The lake is perfectly suitable for boating, fishing, and feeding the ducks or swans and really captures the special magic of Cumberland Valley with the Appalachian Trail on one side and charming downtown Boiling Springs on the other.

 The uncommon wonders make for wonderful outdoor experiences in Cumberland Valley, so find a place to stay and make an overnight or weekend trip of it.
 Steeped in history that goes back to before the birth of this nation, the majestic mountains of the Cumberland Valley always have more spectacular secrets to reveal.